quicwg/base-drafts/draft-ietf-quic-http.md

 space is significantly larger such that it is likely that other limits in QUIC are reached first, such as the limit on the connection flow control window.

-QUIC manages stream concurrency on behalf of HTTP/3.
-QUIC considers a stream closed when all sent data and all acknowledgements for received data have been acknowledged by the peer.
+In contrast to HTTP/2, stream concurrency in HTTP/3 is managed by QUIC.
+QUIC considers a stream closed when all data has been received and sent data has been acknowledged by the peer.
 HTTP/2 considers a stream closed when the frame containing the END_STREAM bit has been committed to the transport.
-As a result, the stream for an equivalent exchange will remain "active" for at least one additional round trip.
+As a result, the stream for an equivalent exchange will typically remain "active" for one additional round trip.
 HTTP/3 servers might choose to permit a larger number of concurrent client-initiated bidirectional streams to achieve equivalent concurrency than were permitted in HTTP/2, depending on the expected usage